sasajo/polyapi-java/README.md

 These features will be added in the future releases.

 ## Changelog
+### v0.7.0
+- Added ability to handle headers and params on webhook triggers.
 ### v0.6.0
 - Removed add-server-function MOJO.
 Now only deploy-functions is allowed.
 - Removed add-client-function MOJO.
 Now only deploy-functions is allowed.